Church planter guide: 12 proven tips for success

 “If Satan cannot distract you with worldliness, he will overwhelm you with weariness.
 Indeed, how easy it is to wear ourselves out; even good works done without recharging ourselves in God can drain us of life and energy.” —Francis Frangipane

-Launching a new church can be tough, and you’ll face challenges.
+Planting a church can be tough, and you’ll likely face many challenges.
 Pastor burnout is a real problem that can sneak up on you if you’re not paying attention.
 Persevere, seek support from other leaders, and remember that God is with you on this journey.

 Here are some practical steps that will enable you to last for the long haul that is church planting: